A healing-centered engagement framework for student persistence and completion

 That’s why it’s essential for student support professionals to meet all learners with compassion, resilience-building strategies and healing-centered practices.

-This blog explores how stress and trauma impact learning, introduces the principles of healing-centered engagement, and offers a practical, immediately usable tool: the PCRR framework — Protect, Connect, Respect, Redirect — designed to strengthen student success through healing-centered practices.
+This blog explores how stress and trauma impact learning, introduces the principles of healing-centered engagement and offers a practical, immediately usable tool: the PCRR framework — Protect, Connect, Respect, Redirect — designed to strengthen student success through healing-centered practices.

-Understanding trauma
+Understanding trauma and its effects

 Exposure to trauma is widespread.
-Data from SAMHSA shows that 90% of adults report experiencing at least one traumatic event during their lifetime.
+Data from the Substance Abuse and Mental Health Services Administration (SAMHSA) shows that 90% of adults report experiencing at least one traumatic event during their lifetime.
 Similarly, a national study by the Centers for Disease Control and Prevention (CDC) and Kaiser Permanente examining Adverse Childhood Experiences (ACEs) — traumatic events such as neglect, abuse or household dysfunction occurring before the age of 18 — found that 63.9% of individuals had experienced at least one ACE.

 The impact of trauma on learning, employment and career development is significant.
 When a learner’s executive functioning is compromised, so is their ability to study, focus and persist through challenges in academic or career pathways.
 What’s more, trauma can undercut resilience and impact the ability for creativity and problem solving.
 And trauma can also strain relationships with supporters, erode self-confidence and diminish motivation — all critical factors for long-term success.

-This sense of agency is tied to a growth mindset, often described as learned optimism.
 Dr. George Bonanno, a professor at Columbia University who has studied resilience for more than 25 years, explains that "events are not traumatic until we experience them as traumatic."
 His research and that of others has shown that helping individuals reframe their initial responses to adverse events can lead to stronger, more resilient outcomes over time.

-Addressing student trauma through healing-centered engagement practices
+Addressing student mental health and wellness through healing-centered engagement practices

 The concept of healing-centered engagement, one such strategy for fueling resilience, was introduced by Dr. Shawn Ginwright, a leading scholar in youth development, education and social change.
 Healing-centered engagement builds on the foundation of trauma-informed care, while expanding the focus beyond individual injury to include collective well-being and systemic healing.
 Where trauma-informed approaches ask, "What happened to you?," healing-centered engagement asks, "What’s right with you?" — emphasizing strength, possibility and hope rather than deficit or damage.